NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 ---
 #### Note

+Shibboleth Service Provider (SP) is

+- Software that implements SAML2 which was created by Shibboleth

-Third party SP(Service Provider) is
+Third party SP (Service Provider) is

-- software which implemented SAML2 using a library or framework like PySAML2, SimpleSAMLphp, Spring Security SAML, etc.
+- Software which implements SAML2 using a library or framework like PySAML2, SimpleSAMLphp, Spring Security SAML, etc.
-- ready to use software like ADFS, Tivoli, Oracle, Ping Idenity, Ouath0 Okte, etc.
+- Ready to use software like ADFS, Tivoli, Oracle, Ping Idenity, Ouath0 Okte, etc.